-If you are looking for the best ways of how to remove embroidery, then you came to the right place.
+If you are looking for the best ways of how to remove embroidery, then you have come to the right place.

 Embroidery makes for a great way to spruce up your designs and add a bit of color and style to your garments.

 However, there are times when what we plan to design looks radically different from the final design we have on our garment.

 Tip: In case you need a new embroidery machine, you can compare embroidery sewing machines here.

 If you have messed up the design somehow or are unsatisfied with the final product for whatever reason, you might be wondering can embroidery be removed?